Our engagement process

 03 Project profile

 If we agree that we might work well together, we’ll send you a link to an online Project Profile form to complete.
 The purpose of this form is threefold:

 - Gather additional technical information and requirements

-- Help us prepare a strategy on which to base your new website design
+- Help us imagine a strategy on which to base your new website design

 04 Profile confirmation

-We’ll confirm that we received your Project Profile by sending you a copy.
-At this time, we’ll most likely ask a few questions to get additional clarification.
+We’ll confirm that we received your Project Profile by sending you a copy via email.
+At this point, we’ll most likely ask a few questions to get additional clarification.
 If necessary, we’ll schedule another phone call to discuss.

 05 Website project brief